An Evening with Mark Mellman

 A Conversation with Hon.
 Joseph Roberts, Jr., former Speaker of the NJ General Assembly

-On April 14, 2010, the former Speaker of the New Jersey General Assembly, Hon.
-Joseph Roberts, Jr. was interviewed by Ben Dworkin, Director of the Rebovich Institute for NJ Politics, before a crowd of 100 students, faculty, and community members.
+April 14, 2010: Former Speaker of the New Jersey General Assembly Joseph Roberts, Jr. was interviewed by Ben Dworkin, director of the Rebovich Institute for NJ Politics, before a crowd of 100 students, faculty and community members.

 Over the course of a fascinating hour, Roberts discussed his career, successes and missteps, advice for others and the future of New Jersey politics.

-Political pundits from coast to coast had their eyes fixed on the results of New Jersey’s gubernatorial race in 2009, eager to analyze the results and find the proper perspective.
+Feb.
+11-12, 2010: Political pundits from coast to coast had their eyes fixed on the results of New Jersey's gubernatorial race in 2009, eager to analyze the results and find the proper perspective.
 Three months later, the smoke has cleared.
-Republican Chris Christie has assumed control of the state’s top office, and six of the election’s most influential advisers gathered at Rider University’s Lawrenceville campus on February 11 and 12 to discuss the behind-the-scenes tactics employed by each party to deliver victory for their candidate.
+Republican Chris Christie has assumed control of the state's top office, and six of the election's most influential advisers gathered at Rider University's Lawrenceville campus to discuss the behind-the-scenes tactics employed by each party to deliver victory for their candidate.

 Videos of each of the four sessions can be accessed below: